Webflow sync, pageviews & more.

 TL;DR

-To use different formats or layouts for each CMS item in Webflow, you’ll need to unlink item-specific content from the default Collection Page template and create custom static pages or conditional layouts.
-Here's how to do it:
+To use different formats or layouts for each Collection page in Webflow, you'll need to unlink the elements from the CMS or use special techniques to vary the design per item.

 2. Use Conditional Visibility